Music Australia Governance

 Councillors hold $1 shares, under the Music Australia’s legal structure of a “proprietary limited company limited by guarantee”.
 Council members can sit for up to 6 consecutive years, and can if making an exceptional contribution be invited by the board to stand again for election.

 The nine member Board is elected to three-year terms from and by the full membership annually at the AGM, with approximately one third standing down before each election.
 There is no limit on the number of terms of a Board member, except that s/he is eligible for election only if a Councillor.

 The Board exercises all governance responsibilities and meets six times a year.
 Members are dispersed nationally and meetings are held by phone conference with some face to face meetings to which board members travel at their own expense.
 The full membership can set policy directions, and the Board uses delegated authority to initiate or adjust policies.

 Music Australia Constitution

 Music Australia’s Constitution set outs the rules by which the company discharges its commitment to advance, represent and further the interests of music in Australia.
-In 2016 these Rules have been up-dated to modernise tham with current law, and provide more flexibility in membership.
-Read an overview on changes to Music Australia Rules here.
+In 2016 these Rules have been up-dated to modernise them with current law, and provide more flexibility in membership.

 Music Australia Councillors

 Music Australia has 50 Councillors who are experts in all fields of music.
 They offer rich information and knowledge to inform our services, provide representation, and to make Music Australia an effective national peak music organisation.

 Councillors & Directors List 2020